telerik/reporting-docs/designing-reports/report-designer-tools/web-report-designer/how-to-set-up-in-.net-5-and-.net-core-3.1-applications.md

 will be initialized from `appSettings.json` or `appsettings.{EnvironmentName}.json`.

 To activate JSON file configuration with a different name, for example, `reportingAppSettings.json`, call the [AddJsonFile](https://docs.microsoft.com/dotnet/api/microsoft.extensions.configuration.jsonconfigurationextensions.addjsonfile/) extension method on an instance of [ConfigurationBuilder](https://docs.microsoft.com/dotnet/api/microsoft.extensions.configuration.configurationbuilder).
-Here are the exact steps you may follow:
+Here are the exact steps to follow:

 1. Add a new `ResolveSpecificReportingConfiguration` class as a separate file or in the Startup.cs file